Tetyana290501/whataname/README.md

-The Age of Enlightenment, a period of intellectual and cultural transformation in Europe, fostered new ideas about economics, politics, and society, influencing economic thought and policy.
+The rise of joint-stock companies and stock exchanges in the 18th century facilitated investment in overseas ventures and helped finance colonial expansion and trade.